Malaria, pneumonia, diarrhoea, HIV and tuberculosis are preventable and treatable. But they are still killing children in large numbers.

 Eliminating malaria requires increased global investments – particularly in research and development.

 Insecticide-treated mosquito nets are known to provide an effective defense against malaria, while swift diagnosis has proven essential for treatment.
-UNICEF works closely with partners to deliver key supplies, including mosquito nets and rapid diagnostic tests, to the children most at risk of infection.
+UNICEF works closely with partners to deliver key supplies, including mosquito nets, rapid diagnostic tests and antimalarials, to the children most at risk of infection.
 Our efforts ensure that care and treatment reach affected children where they are – whether at medical facilities or through appropriately trained and equipped community health workers.

 Tuberculosis (TB) is a disease that the world knows how to prevent and treat.
 Yet, over 600 children under the age of 15 die from it every day – nearly a quarter million each year.
 Most of these deaths occur among children under the age of 5.